seethroughdev/gulp-browserify-starter-kit/README.md

 Browserify is configured to run on ```index.js```.

 It also exposes a single global called **shared**.
 You can easily remove this in the browserifyOpts obj.
 But I've found it handy.
+All configuration for this task can be found in **gulp/tasks/js.js**.

-It will compile a bundle.js and bundle.min.js file in your dist/js/ folders.
+The task will compile a bundle.js and bundle.min.js file in your **dist/js/** folder.

-*TODO:  Consider switching compression to a node-env dependency instead.*
+- *TODO:  Consider switching compression to a node-env dependency instead.*

-*TODO:  Consider whether its better to open up src to multiple browserify builds.*
+- *TODO:  Consider whether its better to open up src to multiple browserify builds.*

 ## Other JS Tasks